Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 As a fitness hot-spot, one of the top things to do in Canggu is take a yoga class.
 We found a long lineup of classes being offered – from Hatha yoga for beginners to Ashtanga classes for advanced yoga students.
 The sessions, which are often led by newly certified (or still in training) teachers, are held in quaint studios, on the beach at dawn and on rooftops at sunset.

-#6 Visit The Famous Temple In Bali: Tanah Lot
+#6 Visit The Famous Temple in Bali: Tanah Lot

-The ancient Hindu temple, Pura Tanah Lot, is one of the seven coastal temples and an important pilgrimage temple in Bali.
-Built on a jagged outcrop in the 16th century, the name of the temple translates to Land in the Sea.
 Because of its picturesque placement, the temple is also a hot tourist destination.
 Its popularity – especially at sunset – has made visiting the temple somewhat of a racket and hordes of tourists are common.
-Visitors are funneled through a market and required to pay a fee to enter the temple.
+Guests are funneled through a market and required to pay a fee to enter the temple.

-#7 Take a Canggu Day Trip to Top-Rated Bali Beautiful Places
+#7 Take a Day Trip from Canggu

 • Mount Batur Sunrise Trek (with breakfast): If you are looking for unique things to do in Bali, a pre-dawn hike to the top of a volcano might fit the bill!
-Mount Batur sunrise hikes begin in the wee hours of the morning (some hotel pick-ups as early as 1:30am) and reach the summit before sunrise.
-Find Out More!
+Mount Batur sunrise hikes begin in the wee hours of the morning (some hotel pick-ups are as early as 1:30am) and reach the summit before sunrise.
+Find Out More

-• Other popular day trips from Canggu: Cooking Classes, Snorkeling Cruises and Bicycle Tours.
+• Other Popular Day Trips from Canggu: Cooking Classes, Snorkeling Cruises and Bicycle Tours.

-#8 Explore Canggu Backroads in search of Rice Paddies
+#8 Explore the Canggu Rice Paddies

 Man works in rice fields in Canggu, Bali, Indonesia

-Balinese rice fields are a spectacular sight – especially for foreigners who have never seen terraced rice paddies.
-Perfectly straight rows of sprouting green rice plants sit in muddy, flooded fields while workers, donning traditional coconut leaf hats, tend to the crop.
-Rice is a staple in Bali – a way of life – and fields are found throughout Bali, even in Canggu.
+Rice is a staple in Bali – a way of life – and fields are found across the island, including Canggu.
 Perhaps not as impressive as the terraced rice fields on sloping hills near Ubud, the paddies in Canggu are beautifully tucked between homestays and restaurants and found along main roads leading to Canggu beaches.

 The Canggu rice fields are easily reached on foot, bicycle or scooter.
 The largest fields we found were near the intersection of Echo Beach Road and Subak Canggu.
-During our visit, we found an abandoned shell of a building a short walk north on Subak Canggu; climb the stairs to the second floor (at your own risk) for an aerial view of the rice paddies.

-Top Tip: If you are wondering What is Canggu in Bali really like for local residents?, then exploring the less-traveled backroads is a great way to find out!
-We found most people to be friendly – but it is important to remember you are treading through neighborhoods, not tourist sights.
+If you are wondering ‘What is Canggu in Bali really like for local residents?’.
+Exploring the less-traveled backroads is a great way to find out!
+We found people to be friendly – but it is important to remember you are treading through neighborhoods, not tourist sights.

 Tourists learn to surf on Batu Bolong Beach in Canggu, Bali, Indonesia

-Top Tip: When surfing conditions are ideal, Batu Bolong Beach in Canggu is packed with tourists getting their first surf lesson or a refresher course on the board.
+When surfing conditions are ideal, Batu Bolong Beach in Canggu is packed with tourists getting their first surf lesson or a refresher course on the board.
 Those who don’t need any tips can simply rent a board and paddle out to the break.
-Not interested in learning how to surf?
-No worries – watching the surfers (especially the experienced surfers!) can provide hours of entertainment.

 #10 Devour Delicious Food in Canggu, Bali